OSGeo/gdal/doc/source/drivers/vector/gml.rst

 configuration option can be set to **YES** so that attributes of GML elements are also taken into account to create OGR fields.

-The following :ref:`configuration options <configoptions>` are
-available:

-:ref:`configuration options <configoptions>` can e.g. be set via the CPLSetConfigOption() function or as environment variables.

 You can use :decl_configoption:`GML_GFS_TEMPLATE` configuration option (or **GFS_TEMPLATE** open option) set to a **path_to_template.gfs** in order to unconditionally use a predefined GFS file.
 This option is